hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 - Create breakout rooms
     - Each helper assigned to a room with their name
-    - Students assigned to particular room so they can quickly go into a room
+    - Students assigned to a particular room so they can quickly go into a room
     - Pre-assign students and/or assign them as students join the workshop
 - No room ghosting problems
     - Everyone can go off into a breakout room,